Technical Note 1843

-Beginning in version 13.0, you can create or edit Reflection X profiles using the Reflection X Profiler.
-Also, starting in 13.0.2, administrators can use the Reflection X Profiler to remotely create, edit, or troubleshoot Reflection X profiles on remote desktops.
+You can create or edit Reflection X 14.x profiles using the Reflection X Profiler.
+This technical note describes how you can use Reflection X 14.x Profiler to remotely create, edit, or troubleshoot Reflection X 14.x profiles on remote desktops.

 The Reflection X Profiler is part of the Reflection Administrator's Toolkit.
 To install the Reflection Administrator's Toolkit, start the Reflection X installation and select Reflection Administrator's Toolkit from the list of available installation modules.

 The Reflection X Profiler

 Once the Administrator's toolkit is installed, to access the Reflection X Profiler, click Start > Programs > Attachmate Reflection > Administrative Tools > X Profiler.

 - Define a profile and return to the Reflection Customization Manager.